 History of Diversity, Equity & Inclusion Initiatives at CCWD

-CCWD started its diversity, equity and inclusion (DEI) initiative under the leadership of General Manager Steve Welch.
+CCWD started its diversity, equity and inclusion (DEI) initiative under the leadership of former General Manager Steve Welch.
 When the District’s Board of Directors (Board) selected Welch to become General Manager in late 2019, he shared with all employees his priorities, including a focus on DEI.
 His DEI vision, supported by the Board, was to deliberately build a culture where every employee feels free to contribute fully through their creativity, innovation, expertise and productivity.

 After a brief pause due to the onset of the COVID-19 pandemic, in July 2020, a DEI Advisory Council was formed, comprised of CCWD employees and held its first meeting.
 Shortly thereafter, following a competitive proposal process, a professional services consultant was hired with specific expertise in DEI to assist the District with creating a five-year strategic plan.
 An important consideration for the emerging DEI initiative was for it to be employee-led; inclusive of all employees.
 Three months later the Board approved the creation of a new DEI Department effective October 5, 2020 and Sonja Stanchina was selected to become the first Director of DEI to lead this critical business strategy area and develop the strategic plan.